mhudecheck/Sentinel.jl/README.md

 using Sentinel.jl
 using GoogleCloud.jl

-creds = JSONCredentials(path_to_credentials.json)
+creds = JSONCredentials("path_to_credentials.json")
 session = GoogleSession(creds, ["devstorage.full_control"])
 set_session!(storage, session)

-# Note that you can also run cloudInit(path_to_credentials.json)
+# Note that you can also run cloudInit("path_to_credentials.json")
 ```

 Then, get a list of Sentinel L2A products with safeList().
-Note that you can set a custom cache directory by running safeList(; cacheLocation = "/your_cache_directory):
+Note that you can set a custom cache directory by running safeList(; cacheLocation = "/your_cache_directory"):
 ```
 l2aList = safeList() # Outputs a DataFrame Array
 ```
 You can then run filterList(l2aList, UTM_Tile, startDate, endDate; cloud) to subset the L2A capture list for your targeted UTM tile and date range.
-You can specify a maximum cloud cover level with filterList(...;cover=10).
+You can specify a maximum cloud cover level with filterList(...; cover=10).

 ```
 l2aSubSet = filterList(l2aList, "32TNT", Date(2021,10,01), Date(2021,10,31); cover=5); # Returns a DataFrame with all captures of St. Gallen, CH and the surrounding region in October 2021 that have CLOUD_COVER set to 5 or less.